To see available transit times enter your location below.

 APR serves all students admitted through the lottery process; We provide inclusion classrooms as well as substantially separate services.

+The performance data below is for the Next Generation MCAS results.
 For more data on schools, please visit the Department of Elementary and Secondary Education (DESE) website.